scott-huberty/eyelinkio/README.md

 ## Limitations

-- Reading binocular data is not yet supported
 - Reading extra sample fields (velocity, HREF, head position etc.) from the EDF file is not yet supported.

 See the [Roadmap](https://scott-huberty.github.io/eyelinkio/roadmap.html) for more details.